shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

     sally
     steven

-To sort and ignore case use the `-f` flag.
+To sort and ignore case use the `-f` option.

     sort -f names.txt
     sally